jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

   propaganda by entrenched interests that benefit from the status quo;

-* a remarkable vulnerability to corruption and majoritarian abuses of power due to the repeated ability of socoipathic demagogues to repeatednly get themselves elected to positions of power, from which they can rig democratic systems to serve their ends.
+* a remarkable vulnerability to corruption and majoritarian abuses of power due;

+* the ability of demagogues to entirely subvert the system by rigging democratic institutions once they gain positions of power.

 Defenders of both liberalism and democracy, therefore, have a
 challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote.
-Current trends indicate that having both of these at the same time are implausible, since voters frequently elect representatives who seem inclined to take a hammer to said liberal values.
+Current trends indicate that having both of these at the same time are implausible, since voters frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.

-There is an alternative approach, though, that is frequently not
-discussed: that something else is needed besides democracy.
+There is another, disagreeable, possibility: that improving government may mean moving away from representative democracy as it is presently thought of throughout the world.
 Something that involves all citizens in a broad-based vision of self-government which eliminates the flaws of representative democracy while not repeating the mistakes that brought down the flawed institutions that democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
+In its vision of the Baha'i Administrative Order, The Faith can contribute many positive elements for discussion.

-It must be acknowledged that there is a very reasonable fear for any government that does not incorporate democratic structures or uses them in an indrect manner (say, by electing electors to actually select leaders).
-Movements to limit democracy and public input have frequently been used by powerful minorities as a way to assert their power over a majority or by historically privileged groups to retain this privelege in the face of public unpopularity.
+It must be acknowledged that there is a very reasonable fear for any government that does not incorporate familiar democratic structures such as political parties or uses them in an indirect manner (say, by electing electors to actually select leaders).
+Movements to limit democracy and public input have frequently been used by powerful majorities as a way to exclude input from disfavored minorities or by historically privileged groups to retain this privelege in the face of public unpopularity.
 Yet this sort of antidemocracy need not be the only alternative, and it is necessary to produce a vision of something beyond democracy that remedies its flaws without introducing other problems.

-This being a Baha'i blog, the question is if the Baha'i Faith has ideas to lead to the next stage beyond democracy.
-While there ideas, the answer is complex.
+Nonetheless, if the world must move to something beyond the standard models of representative democracy, and The Baha'i Faith claims to offer a solution in its Administrative Order, the question is exactly _what_ it has to offer.
+The answer is complex.
 The Baha'i Faith has many ideals enshrined that are worth examining.
-Many of these ideals are not new, but instead reflect some of the ideals of the founders of The United States of America.
-If adopted, such ideals would surely strengthen democracy.
-But the main contribution may be to suggest models that move beyond the democratic model, while at their core remaining democratic in form.
+Many of these ideals are not new, but instead reflect some of the ideals of other thinkers of democracy in the past.

+Ironically, many of these ideas have strong parallels with recommendations by the "founding fathers" of the US.
+As Baha'is, we are well aware of the flaws of many of the historical figures that founded the United States; for some, the accomidation made by these figures with slavery makes any recommendations by such figures immediately suspect.
+However, we should not overlook the reverence with which many US Citizens hold such figures.
+This is unsurprising; at the time of the American Revolution, the American Government, too, was _sui generis_, and some of these ideas were adopted for the early republic.
+Over time, many were discarded, some for reasons of expedience; others, because they could not work in isolation from other principles.

+The point then, is that The Baha'i Faith's Administrative Order has much to thinkers and reformers of government.
+Whether or not democracies throughout the world are currently in a moment of crisis is debateable.
+What is not debateable is the constant need of new ideas to ensure progress in this area.

 --------------------------------------------